williamswalsh/jpa_intro_project/notes.md

 #### schema.sql
 - file in classpath(resources) will be executed to setup db.
-- Maven can initialise the db using a schema.sql file in the classpath
+- hibernate can initialise the db using a schema.sql file in the classpath - hibernate executes the script

 #### liquibase
 - migration - moving code from one system to another